Anita-J-Kimutai/Software-Development---Part-B/README.md

 Exit - closes the program

 DATA STORAGE
-The tasks are persistently store in a file named Tasks,json in JSON format allow the tasks to be saved and generated automatically evey time you program the run
+The tasks are persistently store in a file named Tasks.json in JSON format allow the tasks to be saved and generated automatically evey time you program the run

 Below is an example of a recorded task:
  {
-    "S/No": 1,
+    "id": 1,
-    "Title": "Web development",
+    "title": "Web development",
-    "Due_date": "2026-01-25",
+    "due_date": "2026-02-02",
     "completed": true
-  }
+  },

 ERROR HANDLING

 The system incorporates error handling to manage:

 Non-numeric serial number inputs
 Invalid menu selections
+Invalide date format
 Empty fields i.e. due date/task description
 User-friendly messages to guide users on errors